a773music/luck/README.md

 Live environment in ChucK
 * Working with generative sequencing
 * Sound generating handled in eurorack (through cv.ocd)
-* Interfacing handled my TouchOSC
+* Interfacing handled by TouchOSC

 ## Usage
 A project is the equivalent of a "song" or a "track" and consists of: